If you’re looking for the famous Bob Marley drink, then you’ve come to the right place.

-So I figure if I’m going to tell you about a drink called the Bob Marley, it’s going to be made with Blackwell Rum.
+So I figured, if I’m going to tell all about the famous Bob Marley drink and show you how to make one, it should be made with Blackwell Rum.

 The Bob Marley Drink Recipe

 Like I said, this drink recipe takes some time.
-Maybe the best course of action is to hop a fast boat to the shores of Jamaica and have a willing bartender mix you up a Bob Marley.
-Something tells me he might have a pretty grand story to go along with it. #JustGo
+Mixing three different blends is a lot for even the most professional bartenders.
+Maybe the best course of action is to hop a fast boat to Jamaica and have a willing bartender mix you up a Bob Marley.
+Something tells me that bartender will have a pretty good story to go along with it.
+Most island bartenders do.

 Then click here to see our list of 52 rum drinks and how to make them.
 Invite some friends over and impress them with your rum skills, because each one tastes like paradise in a glass.